Wisdom Tooth Extractions - Arlington Heights, IL

 - Wisdom teeth can cause inflammation and pain in the gums

-- Extra teeth make it more difficult to care for the already hard to reach areas of the smile
+- Extra teeth make it more difficult to care for the already hard-to-reach areas of the smile

 Candidates for Wisdom Tooth Extraction